MamonAburawi/Quizle-Server/README.md

 2.  **Secret credential**:

-Add the `secret.conf` file with the following code.
+Create the `secret.conf` file with the following code in your resource directory in your project.

 ```hocon
 jwt {